AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

 on the Chicago Network in just under 46 minutes, while Biconjugate Frank Wolfe takes just under 47 minutes.

-During this process, the sustained CPU clock fluctuated between 3.05 and 3.2GHz, which suggests that performance in modern desktops would be substantially better
+During this process, the sustained CPU clock fluctuated between 3.05 and 3.2GHz due to the laptop's thermal constraints, suggesting that performance in modern desktops would be better